pshwetank/northendlab-hugo/exampleSite/content/contact/_index.md

 While I am not working on machine learning projects, I spend my time reading about international relations, non-fiction and productivity hacks.

 I am a strong advocate of learning by doing.
+Whenever I learn something and came across something highly insightful, I make it a point to share it via my twitter account.
+Do checkout my tweets for my daily rant and learnings.